robertosillitti/Hierarchical-Regression-Bayesian-Model/README.md

 ## Methodology
 This project workflow include:

-1. Data cleaning and selection of relevant predictors
+1. Selection of relevant predictors
 2. Model specification
 3. Implementation of the Gibbs Sampling algorithm
 4. Convergence diagnostics and interpretation of the results with posterior predictive checks